samanmanesh/oop244-ws/WS04/readme.md

 and follow the instructions.

-> **⚠️Important:** Please note that a successful submission does not guarantee full credit for this workshop.
+> **??Important:** Please note that a successful submission does not guarantee full credit for this workshop.
 If the professor is not satisfied with your implementation, your professor may ask you to resubmit.
 Re-submissions will attract a penalty.

 # DIY (50%) Book Chapters
 >Except from the mandatory sections of DIY, all the other parts can be changed by students if they find it necessary as long as the program produces an output that exactly matches the required output.
 Please note that you can (and probably should) add more member functions to make the DIY part work.